- Academic Affairs

 B. Youth Activity Guidelines.

 The CARO will develop and make available to faculty and staff Youth Activity Guidelines that must be followed by faculty and staff planning any Youth Program, tour for Minors, or other Youth Activity.
 The Guidelines will indicate, in part, that participation in any Youth Activity or Youth Program is not a right but a privilege subject to immediate termination.
+Additional guidelines and standards for URecFit Youth Activities will be maintained by the Director of URecFit.

 C. Responsibilities for Youth Programs and other Youth Activities.